 On April 14, 2003, the Company refinanced the mortgage loan totaling \$376.7 million that was collateralized by its Five Times Square property in New York City.
 The original mortgage loan commitment was \$420.0 million and the refinancing covered the loan proceeds of \$376.7 million that had been advanced through that date.
 The new financing consisted of (1) approximately \$139.7 million of cash borrowed under the Company's revolving line of credit facility, which borrowing was collateralized by the property and subsequently refinanced during May 2003 and (2) a mortgage loan of approximately \$237.0 million (which was ultimately increased to \$420.0 million in August 2003) which was collateralized by the property and an equivalent amount of the Company's cash deposited in a cash collateral account with the mortgage lender.
 During the term of the mortgage loan, the balance in the cash collateral account was required to equal or exceed the outstanding borrowings on the mortgage loan.
 The mortgage loan bore interest at LIBOR plus 0.25% and was scheduled to mature on April 1, 2004.
 The refinancing enabled the Company to preserve transferable benefits of certain mortgage issuance costs.
-During the year ended December 31, 2003, the Company recognized a gain of approximately \$4.8 million (net of minority interest share of approximately \$1.0 million) in connection with the assumption of the \$420.0 million mortgage loan by third parties and the transfer to such third parties of such related benefits.
+During the year ended December 31, 2003, the Company recognized a gain of approximately \$5.8 million in connection with the assumption of the \$420.0 million mortgage loan by third parties and the transfer to such third parties of such related benefits.
 Simultaneously with the transfer of such benefits, the Company was released of its obligation to repay the \$420.0 million mortgage loan and \$420.0 million in the cash collateral account was paid to the third parties for their assumption of those payment obligations.
-The gain has been reported in the Company's Consolidated Statement of Operations under the caption-Gains on Sales of Real Estate and Other Assets, Net of Minority Interest.
-See also Note 25-"Subsequent Events."
+The gain has been reported in the Company's Consolidated Statement of Operations under the caption-Gains on Sales of Real Estate and Other Assets.